RandomOrca25/FreezePlayers/README.md

 organizing a special event, or simply want to catch a player's attention, FreezePlayers is the perfect tool for the job.

-With the /freezeplayer command, administrators can instantly freeze a specific player, ensuring they are unable to move or interact with the world around them.
+With the /freezeplayer command, administrators can instantly freeze a specific player, ensuring they are unable to move but can interact with the world around them, ensuring anything important in the area is full-fillied for the affected player.
 This feature can be useful for resolving conflicts, moderating playe r behavior, or creating memorable moments during live events.

 In addition, the plugin allows you to freeze entire teams or groups of players—ideal for organizing mini-games,